Bad loans at Italy banks up 20 percent in August to record high

 MILAN The Bank of Italy said on Thursday bad loans in the country rose 20 percent year-on-year in August reaching a new record high as the third-largest economy in the euro zone struggles to recover from recession.

-The loans that are least likely to be repaid were worth 173.9 billion euros (136.92 billion pounds) in August, the highest level since the start of the current statistical series in 1998, central bank data showed.
+The loans that are least likely to be repaid were worth 173.9 billion euros ($222 billion) in August, the highest level since the start of the current statistical series in 1998, central bank data showed.

 In July, non-performing loans rose 20.5 percent to 172.4 billion euros.